psreek-ai/SiebelCRMSemanticSearch/docs/TDD 2 - Vector Database and Indexing Pipeline.md

 **Owner:** AI / Data Engineering Team

 ## 1. Objective
-This document provides the technical specifications for generating vector embeddings from the staged Siebel narratives and populating the Oracle 23ai vector database.
+This document provides the technical specifications for generating vector embeddings from the staged Siebel narratives and populating the **Oracle Autonomous Database** vector store.
 We will use **PL/SQL and DBMS_CLOUD** to call the OCI Generative AI service directly from the database, eliminating the need for external Python scripts.
+The pre-configured DBMS_CLOUD package in Autonomous Database simplifies OCI service integration.

 ## 2. Architecture Overview